 This match is not 100% fail-safe, and there are two possible drawbacks:

 - Segmentation on the translation results in fewer sentences than the respecting sentences from the source language segmentation.

 - The translation segmentation results in more sentences than the sentences created in the source language segmentation.
 In this case, the pre-process manipulation will gather all the unmatched translations into the last source string.

 For both cases, it is suggested to manually move translations to the appropriate source sentences.

 Syncing localized content back to Zendesk can work automatically per Zendesk content entry (article, dynamic content, category, or section) on each target language.
-The integration offers three possible options for automatically sending localized content back to Zendesk on:
+The integration offers four possible options for automatically sending localized content back to Zendesk on:

 - 100% translated